Vanishing Love of Black Holes in General Relativity: From Spacetime Conformal Symmetry of a Two-dimensional Reduced Geometry: Hidden supersymmetric structure of static perturbations

 which is the same as Eq.~\eqref{staticRWeq:review}.
 Henceforth, we omit the superscript~$s$ denoting the spin of the field.
 We rewrite Eq.~\eqref{staticRWeq} into more convenient form for later discussion:

 where we have defined

 In what follows, we shall see that Eq.~\eqref{NHstaticZeq} can be identified as the equation of motion for a static scalar field in ${\rm AdS}_2$.
-Consider a line element in the static coordinate~$(t,z)$,
+Consider a line element in the static coordinates~$(t,z)$,

 where $a, b$ run $t$ and $z$.
 The scalar curvature of this metric is calculated as

 The spacetime described by Eq.~\eqref{AdS2metric} has a negative constant curvature, i.e., ${\rm AdS}_2$.
 The d'Alembertian in ${\rm AdS}_2$ is given by